 8. Is great for your mental health

-Skipping releases a ton of endorphins- happy hormones that can get you out of that lousy mood, and even lower anxiety, stress, and depression.
+One of the best skipping rope exercise benefits is that it releases a ton of endorphins- happy hormones that can get you out of that lousy mood, and even lower anxiety, stress, and depression.

 Skipping also has positive effects on your overall wellbeing including

 Another excellent skipping rope benefit is that just a quick 3 to 5-minute burst on a jump rope will get your heart rate up, warm up your body and mind, and supercharge you for an explosive cardio or weight-training workout!

 No surprise that boxers, runners, and athletes turn to the jump rope for their warm-up sessions.